CBEF: Transmitters

 Although 1550 AM has been a Canadian clear-channel since its creation by the 1941 North American Regional Broadcasting Agreement (NARBA), both CBE and co-channel XERUV in Xalapa, Mexico, were limited to 10 kW instead of the normal 50 kW afforded to clear-channels.
 The 1550 AM facility operates with a directional pattern to the northeast, both to aim its signal toward Ontario and avoid interference with the now-defunct XERUV, which operated non-directionally.

 On September 1, 2016, the CBC applied for permission to move the transmitter in Sarnia (CBEF-3-FM) from 98.3 to 101.5 MHz.
 The technical parameters for the move include a constant power of 1,886 watts and a height of 107.4 meters EHAAT on the same tower as CKCI-FM.
 This would improve the station's coverage throughout Sarnia and the immediate Port Huron area, though it may be subject to co-channel interference from WWBN in Flint, Michigan, in the fringes of its listening area to the west of Port Huron.
 The station would also become short-spaced to WRVF in Toledo, Ohio, also on 101.5, as well as CKNX-FM in Wingham on 101.7 and CKOT-FM in Tillsonburg on 101.3 MHz.
 The CBC's application to move CBEF-3-FM to 101.5 MHz (with a change in power from 2,320 to 1,886 watts) was approved on February 3, 2017.
 On May 28, 2018, CBEF-3-FM moved to 101.5 MHz.

+On July 8, 2024, the CRTC published applications by the CBC to reassign CJBC-4-FM (99.3 MHz), the London transmitter of CJBC Toronto, to the licence of CBEF, following a request by a coalition of Francophone groups in the London area to receive the Windsor station's programming.